Skip to main content

 Family law, collaborative law agreements authorized, process requirements, confidential communications, Uniform Collaborative Law Act

-This bill would provide that a tribunal may issue an emergency order to protect the health, safety, welfare, or interest of a party or child of a party.
+• Allows a tribunal to issue emergency orders to protect health, safety, welfare, or the interests of a party or child during the collaborative process.

 Subjects